dennisXZX/Jumbo-notes/README.md

 5. `git push origin HEAD:refs/for/featureBranch` to push the feature branch onto Gerrit

-6. Once the merged patch completed CI build, ask people with permission to merge to merge the patch into the feature branch
+6. Once the merged patch completed CI build, ask people with permission to merge the patch into the feature branch

 7. Once the patch is successfully merged into the branch, click `rebase` in your patches to get the latest update